-- ♦ A candidate is not required to have a committee. - ♦ Right from the beginning, it is important to keep accurate records of receipts (contributions) and expenditures. - ♦ A candidate may accept contributions and make expenditures prior to filing for office. - ♦ Every candidate, and every candidate's campaign committee, whether successful or not, is required to file a report.
+A candidate does not have to have a committee; but if a candidate has a committee, remember that both the committee and the candidate must report.
+Whether the candidate is successful or not, reports are required.
 This includes candidates who neither receive nor spend any money during the campaign.

-- ◆ Reporting forms are included in the candidate campaign packet and are available on the Secretary of State website at: http://soswy.state.wy.us. - ♦ It is important to file Receipt and Expenditure forms on time because there are strict penalties for failure to comply.
-Fully itemized statements of receipts shall be filed at least seven (7) days before an election With information required current to any day from the eighth day up to the fourteenth day before an election (August 10, 2004 and October 26, 2004).
-Receipt and expenditure reports are due not later than ten days after the primary, general, or special election (August 27, 2004 and November 12, 2004). - ◆ The campaign finance report may be filed by FAX provided the original is also sent. - ♦ Fully itemize all receipts (contributions) over \$25.00 and itemize all expenditures on the reports. - ♦ If there are additional receipts and expenditures after the general election report has been filed, you may file an amended report. - ♦ If a mistake is discovered, correct it promptly and straightforwardly.
-If the campaign report has already been filed, make the correction by filing an amended report. - ♦ Amendments to statements may be filed at any time, but must be made within 90 days from the time the error or additional receipts and expenditures become known.
-Net changes amounting to less than \$50.00 do not need to be reported. - ♦ Contributions of \$25.00 or more must be itemized by date received, name, city and state of the contributor and amount contributed.
-All receipts under \$25.00 shall be reported, but need not be itemized.
-However, if you receive \$10.00 from a contributor who then later gives you \$20.00, you must give an itemized report of the total \$30.00 contribution.
+- Right from the beginning, it is important to keep accurate records of receipts (contributions) and expenditures. - ★ A candidate may accept contributions and make expenditures prior to filing for office. - It is important to file Statement of Receipts and Expenditures reports on time because there are strict penalties for failure to comply.
+The fully itemized Statement of Receipts Only report shall be filed at least seven (7) days before an election, with information required current to any day from the eighth day up to the fourteenth day before an election (August 10, 2010 and October 26, 2010).
+Statement of Receipts and Expenditures reports are due not later than ten (10) days after the primary, general or special elections (August 27, 2010 and November 12, 2010).

+- ★ For candidates filing at the county or municipal offices, the Statement of Receipts and Expenditures report may be filed by FAX provided the original is postmarked on the day the facsimile is sent. - ★ Fully itemize all receipts (contributions) over \$25.00 and itemize all expenditures on the reports. - ★ If there are additional receipts and expenditures after the election report has been filed, you may file an amendment to the report. - ★ If inaccuracies are discovered, correct them within a reasonable time not to exceed ninety (90) days from the time they become known W.S.
+22-25-106 (e).
+If any campaign report has already been filed, make the correction by filing an amendment to the report. - Amendments to filed reports may be filed at any time, but must be made within 90 days from the time the error or additional receipts and expenditures become known.
+Net changes amounting to less than \$50.00 do not need to be reported.